clem2k/SonicArt/README.md

 ## Assembly

-When all is ready you'll need to assemble the resin in the frame (and maybe cut some bezel with black 180g/m² paper), I used hot glue to fix the pcb, the resin and buttons to the frame.
+When all is ready you'll need to assemble the resin in the frame (and maybe cut some bezel with black 180g/m² paper), I used hot glue to fix the PCB, the resin and buttons to the frame.

-## Final thoughts
+## Final thoughts and tips

+**DO NOT USE HOT GLUE TO ATTACH THE LEDS** : I've messed a lot of the tiny resistors when I tried to hot glue the strips to the resins, I tried to fix it and reattach the strips with electrical tape instead but the damage was too big, so I did need to order another led strip ...
+MAKE/FAIL/MAKE/FAIL ... as Evan & Katelyn always say ;-)

 It's just a DIY project and many things could be better, do not hesitate to reach to me via github or twitter ( [@clem2k](https://twitter.com/clem2k) ) if you have some tips or questions.

+I'll probably refactor, update the code to have another version more clean, and I also plan to have another led animation that matches the colors of my design (I want another one that matches the pictures as a Philips Ambilight on TV) so follow the repo if you're interested ;-)